Bayesian Error-in-Variables Models for the Identification of Power Networks: Introduction

 In order to substantiate the efficacy of our method, we conduct simulations on a large network with realistic voltage and current profiles, and $\mu$PMU noise levels compatible with the accuracy of actual commercial devices.
 We then compare the performance of our proposed methods with other grid identification procedures proposed in the literature.
 Our analysis shows not only that EIV models are needed to obtain reasonable grid estimates, but also that sparsity needs to be enforced if the topology of the network is unknown.
 Moreover, it substantiates the value of injecting prior information into the estimation algorithm, in case it is available.

-The paper proceeds as follows: \cref{section_model,section_problem,subsec_noise_carac} define a formal model for the identification problem, which we solve using likelihood maximization in \cref{section_methods}. \cref{section_estimation,subsec_structural} introduce prior knowledge using the Bayesian framework. \cref{section_numeric} provides numerical methods for the \emph{a posteriori} optimization and \cref{section_results} presents a realistic simulation and discusses its outcome. \cref{section_conclu} concludes and proposed future developments.
+The paper proceeds as follows: \cref{section_model,section_problem,subsec_noise_carac} define the identification problem, which we first solve using likelihood maximization in \cref{section_methods}. \cref{section_estimation,subsec_structural} introduce prior knowledge using the Bayesian framework. \cref{section_numeric} provides numerical methods for solving the optimization problem, \cref{section_results} presents a realistic simulation, which is further discussed in \cref{section_discussion}. \cref{section_conclu} concludes the paper and proposed future developments.